 There are three core benefits to implementing a cohesive, understandable, future-focused folder structure to organize your digital assets:

 When your digital assets live in intuitively named folders within a well-organized library, you can easily find an old file to send to a friend or a specific photograph needed by the digital marketing team at your organization.
 This ability saves you time and money and ensures your organization can place its best content in front of consumers to drive revenue.

 If you work for a large brand, different departments may use distinct and structures.
 While this is necessary to a degree, if all departments use an organized filing system complete with standardized language and folder hierarchy, it allows easier sharing of files, employee onboarding and transitioning, and eliminates siloing.

 Many marketing teams that experience widespread growth and success are overwhelmed.
 Rather than increased revenue or expansion of markets being exciting achievements, the resultant change in the number of content and file requests weighs them down.

 As the brand grows, so do the problems posed by a lack of clear standards and an organized, future-focused folder structure.
 It is worthwhile to invest in managing your digital resources to ensure your team can adapt to new expectations.

 So, where do you start?
 Below are some best practices for creating a folder structure as we have described it so far.

 Start at the top.
 The first level of your folder structure is usually the most important.
-Selecting the right category to start with can be difficult, but we have found that dates or departments (E.g. Sales, Marketing, Operations, etc.) are usually a good place to start.
+Selecting the right category to start with can be difficult, but we have found that dates or departments (E.g. Sales, Marketing, Operations, etc.) are usually an excellent place to start.

 Determine the right level of specificity.
 It is a mistake when creating folder structures to be too general or too specific.
 If the structure is too specific, it can take several minutes to search; if it’s too general, differentiating groups of assets can be difficult.
 Take the time to decide what level of specificity is right for your organization.